ZaynebA/PythonForDataAnalysisZaynebA/README.md

 Nous choisissons d'appliquer dans un premier temps un modèle simple de régression, la regression linéaire.
 Les hyper paramètres que nous aurions pu faire varier sont :
-""

 fit_interceptbool, default=True
-Whether to calculate the intercept for this model.
-If set to False, no intercept will be used in calculations (i.e. data is expected to be centered).

 normalizebool, default=False
-This parameter is ignored when fit_intercept is set to False.
-If True, the regressors X will be normalized before regression by subtracting the mean and dividing by the l2-norm.
-If you wish to standardize, please use StandardScaler before calling fit on an estimator with normalize=False.

 copy_Xbool, default=True
-If True, X will be copied; else, it may be overwritten.

 n_jobsint, default=None
-The number of jobs to use for the computation.
-This will only provide speedup for n_targets > 1 and sufficient large problems.
-None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.
-See Glossary for more details.

 positivebool, default=False
-When set to True, forces the coefficients to be positive.
-This option is only supported for dense arrays.
-""

 Cependant, nous n'avons pas jugé nécessaire d'appliquer ces paramètres qui ne nous semblaient pas pertinant dans notre cas.
 ## Random forest